fabian-gubler/.dotfiles/README.md

 sudo nixos-install --flake https://github.com/fabian-gubler/.dotfiles
 ```

-It is important to note that this installation command will not work on every system.
-This is due to the `hardware-configuration.nix` file, which must be customized to your system's hardware.
+**Important Note:** `hardware-configuration.nix` file must be customized to your system's hardware.

-The following commands can be used for the configuration files to work.
+Use the following commands for a fresh system install:

 ```bash
 # Clone the repository